9 Fastenal SQL Interview Questions (Updated 2025)

 Assume you had a table of Fastenal employee salary data.
 Write a SQL query to find the 2nd highest salary among all employees.

-Fastenal Example Input:
+Fastenal employees Example Input:

 employee_idsalary